veerendra2/wireguard-traefik-authelia/README.md

    - `auth.<SUB_DOMAIN>`
    - `<SUB_DOMAIN>`

-   Created subdomains like shown in below screenshot.
+   The created subdomains should look like the screenshot below.

    > **Example:** If `<SUB_DOMAIN>` is `xyz` and your root domain is `example.com`, the DNS records should look like:
    >